Pressure Gradient

 Test: Spatial convergence to exact solution

-For given analytical functions of \(\alpha\), \(h\), and \(z\), the spatial convergence of the pressure gradient can be assessed by computing errors on progressively finer meshes.
-This will be compared to an exact solution computed using a high-order quadrature.
+For given analytical functions of \(T\), and \(S\) and with specified \(z\) layer spacing, the spatial convergence of the pressure gradient can be assessed by computing errors using a high-fidelity reference solution on progressively finer meshes.

 Test: Seamount test